John Lewis goes high at MLK breakfast in his honor

 At a Dr. Martin Luther King Day Jr. breakfast in his honor, civil rights icon and recent target of President-elect Donald Trump's ire — Georgia Democrat Rep. John Lewis — eschewed his prepared remarks and spoke candidly about his remarkable personal journey.
-He described his impoverished childhood in Alabama and his his career as activist, which eventually sparked his long political career.
+He described his impoverished childhood in Alabama and his career as an activist, which eventually sparked a long political career.

 Lewis delivered the address to a group of young African-American men as part of the 5000 Role Models' of Excellence Project's annual scholarship breakfast in Miami on Monday.
 His comments came amid a firestorm generated by his recent assertion on NBC's "Meet the Press" that Trump is not a "legitimate" president-elect.
 The president-elect quickly took to Twitter to deem the lawmaker as "all talk" and call his congressional district "crime infested."